Membrane technology: Fabrication of pure biomass based membrane

 A biomass-based membrane is a membrane made from organic materials such as plant fibers.
 These membranes are often used in water filtration and wastewater treatment applications.
 The fabrication of a pure biomass-based membrane is a complex process that involves a number of steps.
 The first step is to create a slurry of the organic materials.
 This slurry is then cast onto a substrate, such as a glass or metal plate.
 The cast is then dried, and the resulting membrane is then subjected to a number of treatments, such as chemical or heat treatments, to improve its properties.
 One of the challenges in the fabrication of biomass-based membranes is to create a membrane with the desired properties.

-Equipment & Instrument used in process
+Equipment and instruments used in the process

-List of Instruments Used in Membrane synthesis procedure as follows:
+List of instruments used in membrane synthesis procedures: